nephio-project/docs/README.md

   management.
 This release focuses on network functions from [free5gc](https://free5gc.org/).

-While the release to date use Cluster API, KIND, free5gc and OAI for demonstration purposes, the exact same principles and even code can be used for managing other infrastructure and network functions.
+While the releases to date use Cluster API, KIND, free5gc and OAI for demonstration purposes, the exact same principles and even code can be used for managing other infrastructure and network functions.
 The *uniformity in systems* principle means that as long as something is manageable via the Kubernetes Resource Model,